 A Natural Resources Assistance Council is established in each of the 19 districts per ORC 164.21.
 Each NRAC consists of 11 members of which one must be a member of the appointing integrating committee and one must represent a soil and water conservation district located within the geographical jurisdiction of the NRAC.
 Members’ terms of office are three years, with each term ending on the same day of the same month as did the term before it, except that the term may not extend beyond their terms as an elected or appointed official.

 Members may be reappointed and must be filled in the same manner as the original appointment.
 Any member filling a vacancy holds the position for the remainder of that term.
-A member continues in office subsequent to the expiration date of the term until the member’s successor takes office or until 60 days has elapsed, whichever is first.
+A member continues in office after the expiration date of the term until the member’s successor takes office or until 60 days has elapsed, whichever is first.
 Appointments and reappointments must be approved by the district integrating committee.
 District committees are responsible for coordinating the appointment process in their respective districts and informing the Commission of appointments.
 Appointing authorities are encouraged to make their appointments prior to the expiration of the term of the incumbent appointee(s).

 For the appointment of each new member the district must provide a letter from the appointing authority, a nomination form, and a resume or summary of qualifications.
 For a reappointment only the letter from the appointing authority is required.
 For the district integrating committee appointment only meeting minutes are required, however, meeting minutes are also required to confirm all other appointments and reappointments.